With thanks to the The Churches Conservation Trust, for whom we will be raising funds on the night.

 Dead Space Chamber Music (Bristol) - are a dark ambient / ritual / gothic / ethereal / neoclassical trio of cello, guitar and voice, based in Bristol, UK.
 Existing where early music meets early industrial, they combine the focused intensity and intimacy of chamber music with an experimental / ritual aesthetic, to create a distinctively emotive, transportive and atmospheric live experience.

-With an array of performative processes and sound-objects, each show is reworked in varying combinations, to create a different experience each time.
-Dead Space Chamber Music aim to give audiences an experiential sense of engagement, which is commonly described as intriguing, intense and immersive.
+With an increasing array of sound-making objects, each show is reworked in varying combinations, to create something unique each time, giving audiences an experience which is intriguing, intense and immersive.

 Tommy Creep (Bristol) - Occult Electronic modular synth

-A note on accessability: Due to this being an historic medieval building, there is no step free access.
+Due to this being an historic medieval building, there is no step free access.
 Steps to the church are worn and steep.
-There are three and a bit steps down into the crypt totaling approximately 610mm in height.
-There is no handrail and there are no toilets on site, we will provide information of facilities very close by.
-Please feel welcome to message us in advance or speak to us during the event, for any assistance you may need.
+There is no handrail and there are no toilets on site, but we will provide information of facilities very close by.
+Please feel welcome to message us in advance or speak to us during the event, for any assistance we can offer.